High-density hard-core model on $\mathbb{Z}^2$ and norm equations in ring $\mathbb{Z} [{\sqrt[6]{-1}}]$: Periodic ground states in . Sliding. Main results

-The PS theory is based on two (mutually related) key properties: (I) a finite number of periodic ground states and (II) a {\it Peierls bound}: a lower inequality for an energy increment in a local perturbation of a PGS.
-An admissible configuration $\vphi$ is called a HC {\it ground state} (or simply a ground state) if one cannot remove finitely many occupied sites from $\vphi$ and replace them by a larger number of particles without breaking $D$-admissibility.
-In other words, one cannot find a finite subset $\bbV\subset\bbZ^2$ and a configuration $\psi^\bbV\in\cA (\bbV\|\vphi )$ compatible with $\vphi$ such that $\sharp\psi^\bbV>\sharp\vphi\upharpoonright_\bbV$.
+The Pirogov-Sinai (PS) theory is based on two (mutually related) key properties: (I) a finite number of periodic ground states (PGSs) and (II) a {\it Peierls bound}: a lower estimate for an energy increment in a local perturbation of a PGS.
+An admissible configuration $\vphi$ is called a HC {\it ground state} if one cannot remove finitely many occupied sites from $\vphi$ and replace them by a larger number of particles without breaking $D$-admissibility.
+In other words, one cannot find a finite subset $\bbV\subset\bbZ^2$ and a configuration $\psi^\bbV\in\cA (\bbV\|\vphi )$ compatible with $\vphi$ such that $\sharp\psi^\bbV>\sharp\vphi\upharp_\bbV$.
 Next, we say that a configuration $\phi$ is periodic if there exist two linearly independent vectors $e_1$, $e_2$ such that $\phi (x)=\phi (x+e_1)=\phi (x+e_2)$.
-If a periodic configuration $\phi$ contains the origin, we say that $\phi$ is a {\it sub-lattice}.
 The parallelogram with vertices $0$, $e_1$, $e_2$, $e_1+e_2$ is a {\it fundamental parallelogram} (FP) for $\phi$.
-We always assume that $e_{1,2}$ are chosen so that the shorter diagonal of the FP divides it into two triangles with non-obtuse angles; one of these triangles, with a vertex at the origin, is referred to as a {\it fundamental triangle} (FT).
+We always assume that $e_{1,2}$ are chosen so that the shorter diagonal of the FP divides it into two triangles without obtuse angles; one of these triangles, with a vertex at the origin, is referred to as a {\it fundamental triangle} (FT).
 We say that a sub-lattice is isosceles or non-isosceles if the FT is isosceles or not.

-Let $\cP=\cP(D)$ denote the set of PGSs for a given attainable $D$.
-Our first result (Lemma I in Section 2.3) is that, in absence of sliding, all PGSs are produced from maximally-dense admissible sub-lattices with an FP/FT of a minimal area, by means of $\bbZ^2$-shifts, rotations by angles multiple of $\pi/2$ and reflections about a co-ordinate axis and/or bisectrix in $\bbR^2$.
-We will use the term $\bbZ^2$-{\it congruence} for this type of transformations, or, simply congruence for short.
-The set $\cP$ is finite for any non-sliding $D$.
-We would like to note that, for all attainable values $D^2>20$, the minimal area $S(D)$ of the FP for a $D$-admissible sub-lattice is $<D^2$ (and the FP itself is not a square).

-Since a min-area admissible FP generates a maximally-dense admissible sub-lattice, we often use the term an (admissible) min-area sub-lattice.
+Let $\cP=\cP(D)$ denote the set of PGSs for a given attainable $D$; the cardinality of $\cP$ is denoted by $\sharp \cP$.
+Our first result (Lemma I in Section 2.3) is that, in absence of sliding, the set $\cP$ is finite and all PGSs are produced from maximally-dense admissible sub-lattices by means of $\bbZ^2$-shifts, the rotation by $\pi/2$ and the reflection about the x-axis in $\bbR^2$.
+We will use the term $\bbZ^2$-{\it congruence} for each of these transformations.
+Since each maximally-dense sub-lattice is generated by a FP/FT of a minimal area we refer to it as an (admissible) min-area sub-lattice.

 A natural way to identify a min-area FP for a given $D$ is to solve the following discrete optimization problem: